vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Monday` ⚡⚡⚡
+Have an amazing `Tuesday` ⚡⚡⚡

-Did you know Today on `16th November`
+Did you know Today on `17th November`
 ```
-“The United States and the Soviet Union established diplomatic relations.”
-(Year: 1933)
+“Arnold Schwarzenegger was sworn in as governor of California.”
+(Year: 2003)
 ```